-“In terms of hour amounts, I think I’m probably generating the same as I did ten years ago,” he recently told Big Law Business.
+“In terms of hour amounts, I think I’m probably generating the same as I did 10 years ago,” he recently told Big Law Business.

-“Now there are 15 to 20 partners generating significant amounts of business,” said Boies, who added his revenue production is a third of what it was to the firm revenue a decade ago.
+“Now there are 15 to 20 partners generating significant amounts of business,” Boies said, who added his revenue production is a third of what it was to the firm revenue a decade ago.

-Other partners are appearing in high profile cases: Bill Isaacson has been pressing Apple’s antitrust claims against Qualcomm and Karen Dunn is defending Uber’s driverless car program as it fends off a high-stakes trade secrets case filed by Waymo.
+Other partners are appearing in high profile cases: Bill Isaacson has been pressing Apple Inc.’s antitrust claims against Qualcomm Inc. and Karen Dunn is defending Uber Technologies Inc.'s driverless car program as it fends off a high-stakes trade secrets case filed by Alphabet Inc.’s Waymo.

 Nor does it hew to the industry norm of staffing at least double the number associates as partners, instead keeping a roughly even 45:55 associate-to-partner ratio.

-Boies said he aims for less than three percent headcount growth per year.
+Boies said he aims for less than 3 percent headcount growth per year.

-“Growth beyond that two to three percent growth is your long-term enemy – maybe your short-term friend,” said Boies, adding that firm culture suffers if a firm grows too fast.
+“Growth beyond that 2 to 3 percent growth is your long-term enemy—maybe your short-term friend,” said Boies, adding that firm culture suffers if a firm grows too fast.

 Conflicts of interests between lawyers with different clients are more likely to arise, and it is difficult to maintain a collegial atmosphere, he said.

 By comparison, Quinn Emanuel had 200 lawyers in 2003 and now has 720, an average of 40 lawyers per year and more than 6 percent growth.
 This year it posted $5 million profits per partner, above Boies Schiller’s $3 million.
-Kirkland & Ellis added on average about 70 lawyers per year, or four percent per year when compared to its 2016 headcount of 1760 lawyers.
+Kirkland & Ellis added on average about 70 lawyers per year, or 4 percent per year when compared to its 2016 headcount of 1,760 lawyers.

-Nonetheless, Boies Schiller has at times exceeded two to three percent growth rates: In April, it combined with the 26-lawyer Caldwell Leslie, a litigation boutique in Los Angeles — and one of only three small-scale mergers the firm has undertaken — which means it is on course to grow by at least eight percent this year, although Boies insisted the merger did not signal any ambition to expand more quickly.
+Nonetheless, Boies Schiller has at times exceeded 2 to 3 percent growth rates: In April, it combined with the 26-lawyer Caldwell Leslie, a litigation boutique in Los Angeles—and one of only three small-scale mergers the firm has undertaken—which means it is on course to grow by at least 8 percent this year, although Boies insisted the merger didn’t signal any ambition to expand more quickly.

 “The one shot litigation is much more profitable,” he acknowledged, “but the core client work is very rewarding work, it’s very interesting work and it gives the firm a stable base.”